 Below is what you need to know for your system to meet Adobe Photoshop hardware requirements.

-Photoshop is not a highly-multithreaded application so it will work best with a CPU that emphasizes frequency over the number of cores.
-The best CPU that fits this requirement is Intel’s i9 9900KS.
+Photoshop is not a highly-multithreaded application so it will work best with a CPU that emphasizes frequency over high core count.
+The best CPU that fits this requirement is Intel’s i9 12900K.

 Photoshop uses many effects which are dependent on your graphics card.
-A mid-end graphics card like the Nvidia GTX 1660 Super is more than capable of processing these effects.
+A mid-end graphics card like the Nvidia GTX 1650 is more than capable of processing these effects.
 You can see which Photoshop effects make use of the graphics card here.
-There is no real advantage to using a Quadro workstation card over a GeForce consumer card in Photoshop since both now provide 10-bit color when used with a 10-bit monitor.
+There is no real advantage to using a Quadro workstation card over a consumer card in Photoshop since both now provide 10-bit color when used with a 10-bit monitor.